rutopio/Glyphs-Plugins-and-Scripts/Script-GlyphCompatibilityReporter/README.md

 # Glyph Compatibility Reporter

-A [Glyphs.app](https://glyphsapp.com/) script to check the compatibility for interpolating between two master, and print the report of problem glyphs.
+A [Glyphs.app](https://glyphsapp.com/) script to check the compatibility for interpolating between two masters, and print the report of problem glyphs.

 An Chinese version is contained below.